Why Blake Lively doesn’t drink alcohol, and how she manages to hold back at parties

 Blake Lively may not drink, but she still loves to go to parties.
 The actress recently spoke with reporters about her decision not to drink alcohol.

 “I don’t drink because I don’t like the effects of alcohol, but I like to be part of the fun.
 I like being social.
-I love it when people get together. ”
+I like it when people get together. ”

-Her personal experience helped her create Betty Buzz, a brand of five different flavored drinks that can be mixed with alcohol, but are best enjoyed on their own.
+Her personal experience helped her create Betty Buzz, a brand of five different flavored drinks that can be mixed with alcohol, but are best consumed on their own.

 The line includes all the most popular flavors, from sparkling lemon, ginger beer and grapefruit to classic soda.